mabiesen/mysql_php_interview_project/README.md

 # mysql_php_interview_project

 Project created as a display of ability for an interview with a local company.

+Project was created and tested on the Raspberry Pi using Apache web server.

 ## Explicit project criteria is as follows: